Psalm 151: Canonicity

 Athanasius of Alexandria mentions this psalm as being "especially the Psalm of David" and as being suited to occasions in which "weak as you are, you people are chosen for some position of authority among the brethren."

-The Eastern Orthodox, Coptic Orthodox, Armenian Apostolic, and Syrian Orthodox churches accept Psalm 151 as canonical.
+The Eastern Orthodox and Oriental Orthodox churches accept Psalm 151 as canonical.
 Protestants and most forms of Judaism consider it apocryphal.
 However, it is found in some Catholic Bibles in editions of the Vulgate (though the Catholic Church considers it noncanonical) as well as in some ecumenical translations (e.g., the Revised Standard Version).

 Liturgical usage

 Western usage

 In the Latin Church, Psalm 151 has a liturgical presence as the Matins responsory “Deus omnium exauditor est” in the Breviary’s Historia Regum.
 The responsory quotes lines from Psalm 151 and pairs them with the verse from 1 Samuel 17:37, catalogued in the Corpus Antiphonalium Officii as CAO 6430 (verse 6430a).
 Manuscript evidence from Roman-use sources places it at different Sundays after Pentecost (e.g., II, IV, V), indicating its circulation within the Western family of books.

 In the medieval English Sarum Use, the responsory “Deus omnium exauditor est” (CAO 006430), which draws on Psalm 151 and pairs it with the verse “Dominus, qui eripuit me de ore leonis…” (1 Sam.
 17:37), stands as the first Matins responsory of the Historia Regum; by its incipit, Sarum books even nickname the First Sunday after Trinity “Deus omnium,” marking the start of the Kings lections and their proper responsories.

 Psalm 151 is still cited once in the Extraordinary Form of the Roman Breviary as a responsory of the series from the books of Kings, the second in the Roman Breviary, together with (Greek 1–2 Kings is linked to the traditional 1–2 Samuel, and Greek 3–4 Kings to the traditional 1–2 Kings) in a text slightly different from that of the Vulgate.

+In the early medieval Latin West, Psalm 151 was known and transmitted.
+It was included in Old Latin versions of the Bible and incorporated into manuscripts of the Vulgate.
+In Anglo-Saxon England, the psalm appears in numerous psalter manuscripts—approximately half of the surviving examples—where it is typically placed after Psalm 150 among the canticles and marked as "outside the number".
+Major manuscripts such as the Vespasian Psalter, the Eadwine Psalter, and Codex Amiatinus include the text, demonstrating its circulation within learned and liturgical contexts.
+Its inclusion in liturgical psalters indicates that it was copied, read, and used within the devotional and liturgical culture of the Western Church.